soso-song/sosocoin/README.md

 ###### React as frontend + Flask as backend, all serve through Flask

-your url+port is also repersenting the backend url+port since I chosed to compile the react frontend and serve it throught flask
+your url+port is also representing the backend url+port since I chose to compile the react frontend and serve it throught flask

-- everything will still in docker container (requirement)
+- everything will still be in a docker container (requirement)
-- each ip repersent one node
+- each ip represents one node

 ###### localhost:5000 frontend access localhost:5000 backend

-you can using the application like a local node app, the private key is always stored in backend, React frontend could control Flask backend to run operations that using private key by sending some requests.
+you can use the application like a local node app, the private key is always stored in the backend, React frontend could control Flask backend to run operations that use a private key by sending some requests.

 ###### localhost:5000 frontend access localhost:5001 backend

-by enter a new node address in React, we can accompulish using frontend with port 5000 send request to port 5001, and since they have different URL, some private requests like `post transaction` will blocked with less effort. the public requests like `get balance` will be approved, making user can use it as a wallet (query) application.
+by entering a new node address in React, we can use the frontend with port 5000 to send request to port 5001, and since they have different URLs, some private requests like `post transaction` will blocked with less effort.
+Public requests like `get balance` will be approved, so that users can use it as a wallet (query) application.